kyunwang/web-design/minor-website/readme.md

 **Scenario:** The ICT student is looking for a Minor and is interested in the Minor Everything Web.
 He/She want to learn more about the contents and opinions of other students to form his/her own opinion before making his/her decision.

-**Goal:** Showcase the minor with content to instill curiousity for the potential student
+**Goal:** Showcase the minor with content to instill curiousity for the potential student.
+The student needs to be able to contact someone or sign in.

 [current]: https://cmda.github.io/minor-everything-web/